 This item was presented as a briefing at last month's Committee meetings.
 Comments and recommendations were taken from Board and PHAC members and have been incorporated into this updated document.
 Ms. Nicole Thomsen read through the proposed priorities.
+The final version will be designed with graphics.

-It was moved by Ms. Dunn and seconded by Ms. Crawford to approve the 2023 legislative priorities and forward to the full Board on consent.
+It was moved by Mr. Hund and seconded by Mr. Nehring to approve the 2023 legislative priorities and forward to the full Board on consent.
 The motion passed unanimously.